Hive-Hexagon/project_arduino/piscine_01/Project_Document.md

 * The list of equipment will be listed in the budget section.

 ## Timeline
 The event will take place on a suitable weekend agreed upon by Hexagon board and Hive.
+Ideally, the event can take place in April-May 2021.
 Students will be notified well in advance of the event, to help make preparations.
 Here's an example of how the weekend will unfold.
 * Event announcement on Intraa - 1 month before the event
 * Pre-event Q&A - 2 Weeks before the event.
 * Friday: